 Annual Review of Progress

-The third Annual Review of Progress, published in July 2016, provides an overview of the main activities across a range of actions undertaken by Government Departments and their State bodies in 2015.
-The report also captures major deliverables for 2016.
+The sixth Annual Review of Progress, published in June 2019, provides an overview of the main activities across a range of actions undertaken by Government Departments and their State bodies in 2018.
+The report also captures major deliverables for 2019.

-This third Annual Review of Progress coincided with the third Ocean Wealth Conference taking place as part of SeaFest 2016, and formed part of the conference programme.
+This sixth Annual Review of Progress coincided with the Our Ocean Wealth Summit that took place as part of SeaFest 2019, and formed part of the conference programme.

 Visit our publications page to download a copy of the latest and previous Annual Reviews.

-The annual Review of Progress coincides with the annual Harnessing Our Ocean Wealth Conference.
+The annual Review of Progress coincides with the annual Our Ocean Wealth Summit.
 The first annual Ocean Wealth Conference took place in Dublin in June 2014.
 The conference discussed achievements to date, sustainable growth and employment opportunities for the future and the actions required to drive progress.